 BombBomb's Salesforce integration lets you import contacts and leads from Salesforce and keeps Salesforce in the loop with all the activity in your BombBomb account.

-Watch this video to learn how to set up and use your Salesforce integration or keep reading below!
+Watch this video or follow the steps below to set up and use your Salesforce integration!

 Sync your lists from Salesforce

 Clicking this link will present you a list of your Contact and Lead List Views in your Salesforce account.
-Check the boxes next to the lists you want to work with in BombBomb, and click the button at the bottom of the popup.
+Check the boxes next to the lists you want to work with in BombBomb, and click "Save My Selections" at the bottom of the popup.

-Once you've chosen what lists you want to work with, you can bring in the contacts from Salesforce by pressing the "Sync from Salesforce" button.
+Once you've saved your selections, you'll see this Salesforce contact list in your left panel.
+Click on it, and then you can bring in the contacts from Salesforce by pressing "Sync from Salesforce."
 Don't worry about keeping these lists updated; BombBomb will automatically do this for you when a send is attempted to a list.